Rock climbing in the Grampians National Park

 Rock climbing can result in damage to rock faces – and this precious cultural heritage including rock art - through use of bolts and chalk and from the weight of people putting pressure on small ledges causing pieces of rock to break away.

-Will I be penalised or fined for climbing in a Special Protection Area or no climb area?
+Will I be penalised or fined for climbing in a Special Protection Area?

 Across the park, whether within or outside Special Protection Areas, action may be taken against any person breaking the National Park Regulations.
 This includes littering, destroying vegetation, driving off defined tracks, damaging park infrastructure including signs and barriers, damaging rock faces, illegally camping and lighting fires and disobeying or obstructing Authorised Officers.